jest9/AoC2024/README.md

 # AoC2024
-Advent of Code 2024 Solutions (in lua)
+advent of code 2024 solutions (in lua)

 ```
          v